JamesTurnerGit/bink_tech-test/README.md

 ## things i'd do differently starting from scratch

-because In this case it looks like it's mainly the ruby being judged and not the project as a whole I'd implement a database from the start.
+In this exact challenge since it looks like it's mainly the ruby being judged and not the project as a whole I'd implement a database from the start.

 on the other hand; with a less metric driven and ruby based briefing - I'd definatly go the JS route for data-storage, it's got the advantage of not clogging up the server with needless data to be cleaned and makes for a much smoother user experience.